 The maximum amount of risk that an organisation is technically able to assume before breaching one or more of its constraints – e.g. capital base, reputational, regulatory.

 Third-party risk management (TPRM) focuses on identifying, analysing, and potentially reducing risks that may arise from an organisation's use of third parties.
 Third parties might also be referred to as contractors, suppliers, vendors, etc.

 Why is risk management important?

-<It maximises the chances of achieving objectives, it bring focus on what matters and it results in better decision making.
-It is forward looking and acts as an early warning indicator.
+<It maximises the chances of achieving objectives, it brings focus on what matters and it results in better decision-making.
+It is forward-looking and acts as an early warning indicator.
 Managing risk reduces uncertainty to tolerable levels.
 No organisation can claim to have good governance without it.

 What is a risk management process?

 Coordinated activities to direct and control an organisation with regard to risk.
 A good risk management process should consider risk identification, risk analysis, risk evaluation, and risk treatment as well as risk reporting.

 How can you integrate risk management into strategic planning?